 Lessons Hershey Taught Us

 Hershey our large Chocolate Standard Poodle came into our lives after we bought and renovated a Tybee Cottage near Savannah, Georgia.
 We planned to rent it and decided to make it pet friendly to give us an edge in the rental market.
-We had friends and family that struggled to find vacation accommodations so we felt it would help in renting our cottage.
+We had friends and family that struggled to find pet friendly vacation accommodations so we felt it would help in renting our cottage.
 Diane Kaufman head Mermaid from Mermaid Cottages told us that she had positive experiences with renting to pet owners and she agreed it would help us widen our cottage's appeal.
-She told us we needed a name and we combined the pet angle with our love for Kayaking.
+She told us we needed a name for the Cottage and we combined the pet angle with our love for Kayaking.
 So Paws & Paddles it was.
 Diane and the Mermaids took us under their wing.
 Diane introduced us to Jane Coslick a decorator of Coastal Living fame and the savior of many cottages on Tybee Island.
 When we told the dog loving Jane we were going to be a pet friendly cottage she immediately asked what kind of dog do you have?
 She was surprised by our answer.
 None.
 We had lost 3 pets in quick secession twenty years prior and had our hearts broken several times over.
 Technically we had never gotten another pet.
 We did have a sweet stray cat that liked us and we gave her a home in our garage.
 I refused to call her our cat even though we made her a place to sleep complete with a small heating pad for cold winter nights.
 She stayed with us for almost 5 years.
 Then she disappeared and we both realized we missed her.

 Jane completed her magic on our cottage and as a surprise she had a cute sign made for our back deck.
 It was two poodles paddling a kayak with Paddling Poodles as a caption.
 It was perfect since we had previously had 3 small poodles over the years.
 I think Jane planted a seed the day she gave us the Paddling Poodles sign.
 It occurred to me one day that one of our reasons for not getting another dog no longer existed.
 We no longer had to worry about making arrangements for pet care!
 We now owned a pet friendly cottage where we would be spending most of our vacation time.